Property Standards and Safety

 The Homes (Fitness for Human Habitation) Act 2018 came into force on 20th March 2019 and fundamentally affects the liability of landlords for property standards.
 The Act requires accommodation to be safe, healthy and in good repair.
 Landlords can now be taken to court by their tenant if the premises is deemed unfit to live in.

 Repair is still important, but premises in good repair can still be unfit because of the presence of one or more of the 29 stated hazards which the new Act focuses on.
 Landlords must have a good understanding of the hazards, particularly if considering possession action as counterclaims for unfitness can be now be bought.

-The course will walk you through a typical dwelling, outline the most common rating system issues and how to deal with them.
-It will outline the law, contained in the Housing Health and Safety Rating System (HHSRS), and investigate common issues which landlords and agents may fail to consider in relations to property standards.
+The course will walk you through a typical dwelling, outlining the most common hazards and how to deal with them.
+It will detail the law and investigate issues which landlords and agents may fail to consider in relations to property standards.

 This course will include the following topics:

 - Dampness - rising and penetrating dampness and condensation.
 The causes, solutions and where the responsibilities lie for the landlord and tenant, what can be done to reduce its impact and some of the common misconceptions of both tenants and landlords (For a more detailed insight into dampness see the Condensation and Dampness course)

 - Heating and thermal insulation; central heating versus point heating; gas versus electric; double glazing, loft insulation and wall insulation; cost of heating

 - Glazing in rented premises, where safety glass must be installed, location and standards for windows; security versus fire exits